Outer-crust equations of state for neutron stars: Conclusions

 \section{Conclusions}

-In this work, we constructed outer-crust EOSs for neutron stars using three relativistic nuclear mass models, DD--ME2, DD--PC1, and DD--PCX, together with the machine-learning-based mass table ELMA.
-Experimental masses from AME2020 were employed wherever available, while the theoretical models determined the composition in the neutron-rich region beyond present experimental coverage.
-This framework enabled us to quantify how differences in nuclear-mass extrapolations affect the equilibrium composition of the outer crust and to assess how these differences propagate to crust-dominated neutron-star configurations.
+This study presents a systematic assessment of the impact of nuclear-mass predictions far from stability on the construction of neutron-star outer-crust EOSs.
+Four outer-crust EOSs were constructed using contemporary nuclear mass inputs: the relativistic EDF-based mass tables DD--ME2, DD--PC1, and DD--PCX, together with the machine-learning-based mass model ELMA.
+Experimental masses from AME2020 were adopted wherever available, thereby restricting the influence of theoretical mass models to the neutron-rich region approaching neutron drip.

-At the microscopic level, the four models predict distinct equilibrium sequences in the deepest layers of the outer crust, together with moderate differences in the neutron-drip transition and in the identity of the last bound nucleus.
-These deviations arise only beyond the experimentally constrained region and reflect the model dependence of extrapolated masses for nuclei approaching the neutron-drip line.
+The adopted mass models lead to differences in the final segments of the equilibrium nuclide sequence, in the identity of the last bound nuclei, and in the predicted neutron-drip density.
+These variations provide a measure of the residual uncertainty associated with extrapolating nuclear masses toward increasingly neutron-rich systems.
+Nevertheless, the corresponding thermodynamic properties remain closely aligned across all models, indicating that the model dependence is primarily reflected in the detailed crustal composition and in the precise location of neutron drip, rather than in substantial modifications to the outer-crust EOS.

-At the macroscopic level, however, the resulting outer-crust EOSs lead to very similar neutron-star properties near the minimum-mass limit.
-In particular, the minimum gravitational mass, the corresponding stellar radius, the crustal thickness, and the fractional crustal moment of inertia show only weak variation among the models considered.
-This indicates that the model dependence of the equilibrium composition remains largely confined to the deepest part of the outer crust and propagates only weakly to global observables of crust-dominated neutron stars.
-The same qualitative behaviour is obtained for both inner-crust prescriptions employed in the present work, showing that the relative differences associated with the outer-crust EOS are preserved under changes in the treatment of the inner crust.
-Additionally, the ELMA mass table reproduces the main microscopic and macroscopic features obtained with the relativistic EDF-based models, both in the equilibrium sequence close to neutron drip and in the corresponding neutron-star observables.
-This agreement supports the use of machine-learning-based mass predictions in astrophysical applications involving nuclei beyond current experimental reach.
+When implemented in neutron-star configurations near the minimum-mass limit, the four outer-crust EOSs yield closely consistent predictions for the relevant stellar observables.
+The minimum gravitational mass, corresponding radius, crustal thickness, and fractional crustal moment of inertia exhibit only weak dependence on the adopted outer-crust mass model.
+The use of two complementary inner-crust prescriptions mainly shifts the absolute values of the minimum mass and radius, while preserving the overall conclusion that these stellar observables are largely insensitive to the choice of outer-crust EOS.
+The close agreement between the results obtained using ELMA and the relativistic EDF-based mass tables, both in the predicted equilibrium composition and in the related stellar properties, further supports the use of machine-learning-based mass predictions as complementary input for astrophysical applications involving nuclei beyond current experimental reach.